 Who do you call in a Cyber Emergency?

 Facing a cyber attack can be stressful enough so finding providers to help you recover from a traumatic event can be one of the most frustrating experiences from a consumer’s standpoint.
-BOXX is helping remove this friction by providing its own ready-made team of providers – claims calls get funnelled through to its specialist security team and working with them are specialist ID restoration experts provided by Equifax, legal experts and data recovery specialists.
+BOXX is helping remove this friction by providing its own ready-made team of providers – cyber claims calls get funnelled through to its specialist security team made up of specialist ID restoration experts provided by Equifax, legal experts and data recovery specialists.
 The policyholder can instigate all these services from one call to BOXX’s Hackbusters.